 |December 31,||December 31,|

-(1) Same-store portfolio excludes (i) Torrey Reserve Campus and Lloyd District Portfolio due to significant redevelopment activity during the period; (ii) Rancho Carmel Plaza as it was sold on August 6, 2015; (iii) Hassalo on Eighth - Multifamily, which became available for occupancy in July and October of 2015; and (iv) land held for development.
+(1) Same-store portfolio excludes (i) Torrey Reserve Campus and Lloyd District Portfolio due to significant redevelopment activity during the period; (ii) Rancho Carmel Plaza as it was sold on August 6, 2015; (iii) Hassalo on Eighth - Multifamily, which became available for occupancy in July and October of 2015; (iv) Hassalo on Eighth - Retail, which was placed in operations in April, July and October of 2016; and (v) land held for development.

-On a same-store basis, retail property operating income increased for the three months and year ended December 31, 2015 compared to the same periods in 2014 primarily due to higher annualized base rent attributed to new leases, specifically at Lomas Santa Fe Plaza, Del Monte Center, Carmel Mountain Plaza and Waikele Center.
+On a same-store cash basis, retail property operating income decreased for the three months ended December 31, 2016 compared to the same period in 2015 primarily due to a decrease in the percentage leased and annualized base rent at Waikele Center attributable to the Sports Authority bankruptcy.

-On a same-store basis, office property operating income increased for the three months and year ended December 31, 2015 compared to the same periods in 2014 primarily due to higher annualized base rents, specifically at First & Main, One Beach Street, The Landmark at One Market and City Center Bellevue.
+On a same-store cash basis, office property operating income increased for the three months and year ended December 31, 2016 compared to the same periods in 2015 primarily due to higher annualized base rents, specifically at The Landmark at One Market.

-Our development efforts at Torrey Point are ongoing with plans including two Class A office buildings of approximately 90,000 square feet in the aggregate, with panoramic unobstructed views of the Torrey Pines State Park Beach, Torrey Reserve and the Pacific Ocean.
-Projected costs of the development at Torrey Point are approximately $53 million, of which approximately $12 million has been incurred to date.
-We expect to incur the remaining costs for development of Torrey Point in 2016 and 2017.
-We expect the Torrey Point development to be stabilized in 2018 with an estimated stabilized cash yield of approximately 7.54% to 8.55%.
+Our development efforts at Torrey Point are ongoing with plans including two Class A office buildings of approximately 88,000 square feet in the aggregate, with panoramic unobstructed views of the Torrey Pines State Park Beach, Torrey Reserve and the Pacific Ocean.
+Projected costs of the development at Torrey Point remain approximately $56 million, of which approximately $32 million has been incurred to date.
+We expect to incur the remaining costs for development of Torrey Point in 2017.
+We expect the Torrey Point development to be stabilized in 2018 with an estimated stabilized cash yield of approximately 7% to 8%.

 Our development opportunities are subject to market conditions and actual results may vary.